*Updated August 2022

 Here are some prevalent cyber-attacks your team should be aware of:

 Phishing emails.
 An Infosecurity report emphasizes that phishing emails have considerably increased 600% since the COVID-19.
 You can get a tool that helps to recognize suspicious emails and warn your team.

 Loss of personal devices that could let an attacker gain access to your company data.
 Employing multi-factor authentication and device encryptions can avoid illegal data access in case of stolen or missed mobile and laptop devices.

 Unsafe Wi-Fi networks.
 Employ a proper VPN to ensure all data access to your organization’s data happens through secure encrypted channels only.

-Security vulnerabilities present in personal devices.
-Formulate the best practices and security recommendations for your BYOD policy and make sure your employees keep their devices up to date with all the latest security patches.
+Security vulnerabilities are present in personal devices.
+Formulate the best practices and security recommendations for your BYOD policy and ensure your employees keep their devices up to date with all the latest security patches.

 You will have to decentralize your IT infrastructure and use proper cloud-based solutions with stable security features.
 You can also employ AI and machine learning-based monitoring and threat prevention systems to strengthen your cybersecurity.

 About 87% of companies believe building culture in remote teams is the topmost challenge in implementing a remote work model.